Geospatial intelligence projects gets funding from Defence industry

-The Australian defence industry companies are being invited to apply for funding to support the provision of geospatial‑intelligence products to Defence and Government customers.
+Defence industry companies all over the country are invited to apply for funding to support the provision of geospatial intelligence products.
+These geospatial intelligence products are to be oriented towards Defence and Government customers.

-The Australian Geospatial-Intelligence Organisation (AGO), a Defence intelligence agency, is partnering with a Victorian not-for-profit company to deliver the second instalment of a program supporting the development of Australia’s vital geospatial-intelligence capabilities.
+The Australian Geospatial-Intelligence Organisation (AGO) partnered up with a Victorian not-for-profit company to deliver the second instalment of a program supporting the development of Australia’s vital geospatial intelligence and cybersecurity capabilities.

-The AGO Analytics Labs program is designed to directly deliver insights to the AGO and aims to complement other successful Defence innovation initiatives, such as the Defence Innovation Hub.
+The AGO Analytics Labs program is designed to directly deliver insights to the AGO.
+The program aims to complement other successful Defence innovation initiatives like the Defence Innovation Hub.

-Minister for Defence Industry, Melissa Price said the partnership with FrontierSI intended to improve AGO’s understanding of modern artificial intelligence and data analytics methods for mapping and imagery.
+Minister for Defence Industry Melissa Price said the partnership with FrontierSI intends to improve AGO’s understanding of modern artificial intelligence and data analytics for mapping and imagery.

-After the success of the pilot in 2019, the program has been expanded to include at least six potential sub-contracts valued up to $150,000 each, and split over two challenge rounds.
+The program was expanded after its success during its pilot in 2019.
+The current part of the program is set to include at least six potential sub-contracts.
+These sub-contracts are valued at up to $150,000 each and are split over two challenge rounds.

-Round one of the program involves industry addressing an initial three unclassified and emergent capability challenges, via small-scale research projects and concept demonstrators.
+The first round of the program addresses three unclassified and emergent capability challenges through small-scale research projects and concept demonstrators.

-This marks the start of the proposal submission period of the second iteration of the AGO Analytics Labs program, with all round one responses due back to FrontierSI by 11 December 2020.
+This marks the start of the proposal submission period of the second iteration of the AGO Analytics Labs program.
+All of the first round responses are due back to FrontierSI on 11 December 2020.

-Sub-contracts, through FrontierSi, will be awarded in January 2021 and will run for about six months.
+Meanwhile, sub-contracts through FrontierSi will be awarded in January 2021.
+These sub-contracts will run for about six months.

-They will involve participants working with AGO subject matter experts to demonstrate how modern technologies can potentially be used in the provision of geospatial‑intelligence products.
+The program will involve participants who are working with AGO.
+Subject matter experts are expected to demonstrate the use of modern technologies in the provision of geospatial‑intelligence products.